Package 'CoSMoS'

 The National Oceanic and Atmospheric Administration (NOAA)

-Quick visualization of basic timeseries properties
+Quick visualisation of basic time series properties

 Description

-Return timeseries diagram, empirical density function, and empirical autocorrelation function.
+Returns a composite figure showing the time series, empirical density function, and empirical autocorrelation function.

 Usage